Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 # Getting Started with Kinemation – Part 1

-This is the fifth preview version released publicly.
+This is the sixth preview version released publicly.
 As such, there’s still more to come.
 For simple use cases, it is easy to get started.
 But for advanced production workflows, some of that burden may fall on the user.